 The FBI’s Uniform Crime Reporting (UCR) Program defines arson as any willful or malicious burning or attempting to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, or personal property of another.
 The UCR Program is a nationwide statistical effort of state, county, city, university and college, tribal and federal law enforcement agencies that voluntarily report crime data.

-- National Fire Protection Association (NFPA) Data: According to the NFPA, arsonists set fires that destroyed $1,061 million worth of property in 2012, up 54 percent from $689 million in 2011.
-These include factory, residential building, church and motor vehicle and other types of vehicle fires, according to the NFPA.
+- National Fire Protection Association (NFPA) Data: According to the NFPA, arsonists set fires that destroyed $663 million worth of property in 2013, down 62 percent from $1,061 million in 2012.
+These include fires at factories, residential buildings and churches and in motor vehicle and other types of vehicles.

 - FBI Data: According to the FBI’s Uniform Crime Reporting Program, law enforcement agencies in the United States reported 49,191 arson offenses in 2011, down 4.7 percent from 51,620 offenses in 2010.
 Only the fires that investigators have determined to have been willfully set—not fires labeled as suspicious or of unknown origin—are included in the FBI report.